-The death rate within the year was calculated separately for the patients established on dialysis and with a functioning transplant on 1 January 2003.
-As there is an increased death rate in the first 6 months following transplantation, patients were included in the analysis only if they had not received a transplant between 1 July 2002 and 31 December 2002.
-For the same reason, patients who received a transplant within the year were censored at the time of transplantation.
+The death rate within the year was calculated separately for the patients established on dialysis and with a functioning transplant on 1 January 2004.
+As there is an increased death rate in the first 3 months following transplantation, patients were included in the analysis only if they had not received a transplant between 1 October 2003 and 31 December 2003.
 The sample criteria thus became:

-- 1. Patients who had been receiving RRT for more than 90 days on 1 January 2003. - 2.
-Patients who had a transplant between 1 July 2002 and 31 December 2002 were excluded. - 3.
-Patients who transferred into a Registry centre were excluded if information was not available to confirm that they had not received a transplant between 1 July 2002 and 31 December 2002. - 4.
-The few patients who recovered renal function in 2003 were excluded. - 5.
+- 1. Patients who had been receiving RRT for more than 90 days on 1 January 2004. - 2.
+Patients who had a transplant between 1 October 2003 and 31 December 2003 were excluded. - 3.
+Patients who transferred into a Registry centre were excluded if information was not available to confirm that they had not received a transplant between 1 October 2003 and 31 December 2003. - 4.
+The few patients who recovered renal function in 2004 were excluded. - 5.
 Patients who transferred out of a Registry centre to a non-Registry centre were censored at that date. - 6.
-A transplant patient whose transplant failed was censored at the time of restarting dialysis and dialysis patients who received a transplant were censored at the time of transplantation. - 7.
-Patients who died, received a transplant, or transferred out on 1 January 2003 were included and were counted as being at risk for 1 day. - 8.
+A transplant patient whose transplant failed was censored at the time of restarting dialysis, and dialysis patients who received a transplant were censored at the time of transplantation. - 7.
+Patients who died, received a transplant, or transferred out on 1 January 2004 were included and were counted as being at risk for 1 day. - 8.
 Patients who died on the day of the transplant were censored on this day rather than counted as a dialysis death.